outrunnl/dbcollect/README.md

 `yum install python-argparse`

+If you cannot install argparse, check out `dbcollect-wrapper` from the `scripts` directory.

 On IBM AIX, you need to install Python 2.
 You can get python for AIX from [AIX Toolbox (IBM)](https://www.ibm.com/support/pages/aix-toolbox-linux-applications-overview)